ivan-kadyka/Dino.Runner/README.md

     }
 ```

-`CharacterState` enumerates the different states that can be applied to a character's behavior or state.
+`CharacterEffect` enumerates the different effects that can be applied to a character's behavior or state.

 ```csharp
     /// <summary>